The Safe Guide to Heel Pain Save yourself money & pain- Stop self-diagnosing your sore heel

 You need the right design of orthotic for your condition and that doesn’t have to be expensive.
 We use pre-made orthotics that we then customise for your foot and that brings the price down considerably.

 You need to wear your orthotics for the recommended amount or it is a waste of time and money.
-If you can’t or won’t wear them then we have to come up with another treatment plan for you.
+If you can’t or won’t wear them then we have to come up with another treatment plan for you that doesn’t rely on orthotics.

-What treatment do you offer for Heel Pain?
+What treatment do you offer for my sore heel ?

 - Needling (Dry Needling and Western Medical Acupuncture)